HassanMahmoodKhan/PyTorch-ONNX/MNIST/README.md

 ![image](https://github.com/HassanMahmoodKhan/PyTorch-ONNX/assets/97694796/86863dc7-9e88-461e-a885-12722943bc8a)

 In terms of accuracy achieved (not important in the scope of this experiment), we can observe that both frameworks produce identical scores.
 Thus, there is no degradation.
-However, with respect to inference time, there is a stark difference between the two for each test case.
+However, with respect to inference time, there is a stark difference between the two.
 The graph below visualizes these performance gains when model inferencing with ONNX Runtime as opposed to PyTorch.

 ![image](https://github.com/HassanMahmoodKhan/PyTorch-ONNX/assets/97694796/ded8c516-68f9-449e-902a-c6425ff937fc)